askonomm/htmt/README.md

 ## Modifiers

-All interpolated values can be modified using modifiers.
+All interpolated values in expressions can be modified using modifiers.
 Modifiers are applied to the value of the attribute, and they can be chained, like so:

 ```html
 <h1 x:inner-text="{title | uppercase | reverse}"></h1>